birdneststream/asciibird/README.md

 * Update text colours without deleting the block
 * Floating pattlets, resizeable and remembers positions
 * .ASB file, but it's not gzipped yet just json.
+* Export mIRC to clipboard

+* Modals
+ * New ascii modal

 # KILLER ASCIIBIRD FEATURES TO DO